beyondopen/verfassungsschutzberichte.de/README.md

 ## Development

 1. install and run [Docker](https://www.docker.com/)
-2. clone repository and go to its root
+2. `git clone https://github.com/dmedak/verfassungsschutzberichte.de && cd verfassungsschutzberichte.de`
 3. `docker-compose up`
 4. http://localhost:5000

-To get started, put some PDFs in to `$project/data/pdfs`.
-Get to docker id with `docker ps`, then `docker exec -it f00d7aa42de8 bash` with the appropiate id.
-Then `flask update-docs '*'` to process pdfs.
+To get started, put some PDFs in to `verfassungsschutzberichte.de/data/pdfs`.
+Get the id with `docker ps`, then enter the Docker container `docker exec -it f00d7aa42de8 bash` with the appropiate id.
+Then run `flask update-docs '*'` inside the container to process pdfs.

 ## Production

 Deploy with [Dokku](https://github.com/dokku/dokku).

-1. create a Dokku app
+1. create a Dokku app, e.g. with the name `vsb`
 2. link a postgres db
 3. link a redis cache
 4. Then mount a folder `data` with contains two folders (`pdfs` for pdfs and `images` for images of the pdf pages) for the static content: `dokku storage:mount $app $path:/data/`

-To serve the images and pdfs via nginx (xsendfile), adapt the nginx config:
+To serve the images and pdfs via nginx (xsendfile), adapt the nginx config of Dokku:

 ```bash
 location /x_images {